Still Life at the Penguin Cafe

 Still Life at the Penguin Cafe is a ballet choreographed by David Bintley and featuring music composed by Simon Jeffes, founder of the Penguin Cafe Orchestra.
 It is also the title of the accompanying album.
 Geoffrey Richardson co-wrote one of the pieces.
+The name of the ballet is derived from that of the Penguin Cafe Orchestra, which was Simon Jeffes' ensemble.

 The ballet's debut production in 1988 was performed by The Royal Ballet at Covent Garden, in England.
 The ballet was conceived by David Bintley (at that time resident choreographer at Covent Garden), who approached Simon Jeffes about the music that was to be used in the choreography.
 The music for the ballet was drawn from several musical pieces composed by Jeffes before the ballet was conceived, composed during the period 1981 to 1987.
 Most of the pieces were originally written for small ensembles, consisting of, for example, violin, cello, guitar and piano.
 Jeffes orchestrated the pieces for the ballet, and in the Royal Ballet production, they were performed by a full orchestra.
 The ballet was filmed in 1988 by Thames Television and commercially released.
-The name of the ballet is derived from that of the Penguin Cafe Orchestra, which was Simon Jeffes' ensemble.
+The ballet premiered in the United States in 1991.